MoMo tax is a taxation ponzi scheme – Sam George

-Member of Parliament for Ningo Prampram, Samuel Nartey George, has said the proposed E-levy in the yet-to-be approved 2022 budget statement is a rip off.
+The Member of Parliament for Ningo Prampram, Samuel Nartey George, has said the proposed E-levy in the yet-to-be approved 2022 budget statement is a rip-off.

 To that end, he said, the Minority will not support it.

-“It is becoming clear there exists enormous potential to increase tax revenues by bringing into the tax bracket, transactions that could be best defined as being undertaken in the ‘informal economy’,” Mr Ofori-Atta observed on Wednesday, November 17 as he presented the 2022 budget statement in Parliament.
+“It is becoming clear there exists the enormous potential to increase tax revenues by bringing into the tax bracket, transactions that could be best defined as being undertaken in the ‘informal economy,” Mr Ofori-Atta observed on Wednesday, November 17 as he presented the 2022 budget statement in Parliament.

 This will, however, not affect transactions that add up to GH¢100 pr less per day.